Golden Knights vs. Panthers Prediction & Picks - January 4

 Golden Knights vs. Panthers Predictions for Thursday

-Our computer model for this contest expects a final score of Golden Knights 4, Panthers 3.
+Our computer projections model for this matchup calls for a final result of Golden Knights 4, Panthers 3.

 - Total Pick: Under 6 (computer predicts 5.8 goals on average)